Golden Ratio Calculator

 In Art and Architecture

-One more property worth knowing. φ has the simplest possible continued fraction expansion: [1; 1, 1, 1, 1, …] — every coefficient is just 1.
-That makes it, in a precise mathematical sense, the most irrational number — the hardest to approximate well with simple fractions.
-This is part of why φ shows up so often in nature (leaf arrangements, seed spirals): biological systems that need to pack things without overlap settle on the angle that resists periodic alignment, and that angle is 360° / φ² ≈ 137.5°.
+One more property worth knowing. φ has the simplest possible continued fraction expansion, [1; 1, 1, 1, 1, …], where every coefficient is just 1.
+That makes it, in a precise mathematical sense, the most irrational number: the hardest of all to approximate well with simple fractions.
+This is the real reason φ shows up in leaf arrangements and seed spirals.
+A system placing things one after another around a stem wants an angle that never lets the pattern line up into spokes, and the angle that resists that longest is 360° / φ² ≈ 137.5°.

 A note on Fibonacci retracement in finance.
-Stock traders use Fibonacci ratios (23.6%, 38.2%, 50%, 61.8%, 78.6%) as “support and resistance” levels on price charts — the 61.8% level comes directly from 1/φ.
-Whether the math has any real predictive value is debated, but the practice is widespread enough that the levels become self-fulfilling: traders watch for them, place orders there, and the chart sometimes pivots there because of the orders, not because of φ.
+Stock traders use Fibonacci ratios (23.6%, 38.2%, 50%, 61.8%, 78.6%) as “support and resistance” levels on price charts, and the 61.8% level comes directly from 1/φ.
+Note that 50% is not a Fibonacci ratio at all, it just got adopted into the set.
+Whether any of it has predictive value is debated, but the practice is widespread enough to be partly self-fulfilling: traders watch for the levels, place orders there, and the chart sometimes pivots because of the orders rather than because of φ.

 How we build and check this calculator